surilindur/catalogue/README.md

 ## Installing

 The tool is not published anywhere, because it is not intended for actual use and is only intended for experiments.
-After cloning the repository, it should be sufficient to install the dependencies:
+After cloning the repository, it should be sufficient to install the dependencies and build:

-    $ yarn install --frozen-lockfile --ignore-engines
+    $ yarn install --immutable

-The packages should be built automatically.
+    $ yarn build

 The configurations are in [engines/catalogue-config/config](engines/catalogue-config/config).

 ## Usage